PuTTY and SSH Key-Based Authentication (Windows)

 If you see Authenticating with public key, you have configured SSH key-based authentication correctly.
 Well done!

-Recommended: Disable Password Authentication on your Server
+Best Practice: Disable Password Authentication

-Open the SSH daemon’s config file:
+Open the SSH daemon’s configuration file:

 sudo nano /etc/ssh/sshd_config